|Image courtesy of Pixabay|

 - Stand up a group of culture ambassadors.
 Put together a group of people who exemplify the change you envision.
 They already live the change.
 They get it.
 Find ways to not only involve them in the change initiatives but to also be ambassadors for the change: model it, sell it, champion it.

-- Build on initial successes; keep going.
+- Build on initial successes; reinforce and keep going.
 Change fatigue can set in at any time because there's always some initiative within the organization that pulls people away from what they are doing on a daily basis.
 Keep people informed of the progress being made.
 Celebrate each milestone.
-Be relentless and just keep going until the outcome has been achieved.
+Recognize, reward, and reinforce the right behaviors, the progress, and the commitment of your employees.
+Be relentless, and just keep going until the outcome has been achieved.

 - Monitor and adjust.
 Once you’ve implemented the change, once you're in the "future state," your job is not done.
 The customer experience is a journey, as are your customer experience management and improvement efforts.
 The business evolves.
 New products are launched.
 Customers’ needs change.
 New competitors enter the marketplace.
 Continuous improvement is the name of the game.